weezymatt/e2e-corefer/README.md

 # Coreference Resolution with *CoNLL-U or CorefUD*

-### A fully functional Coreference Resolution project.
+A fully functional Coreference Resolution project.
+## What is coreference resolution?